Celebrating O'Bon Week: Tending to the Dead and Feeding Hungry Ghosts.

 "The long memory is a most radical idea.
 It is the loss of that long memory which deprives people of that connective flow of thoughts and events that clarifies our vision, not of where we're going, but where we want to go."

-Across the hundreds of Aboriginal cultures and Laws across this continent, too, to cut oneself off from ancestral ties is to separate from any grounding sense of responsibility and to regard the world as a blank slate without connection.
+Across the hundreds of original cultures and Laws across this continent, too, to cut oneself off from ancestral ties is to separate from any grounding sense of responsibility and to regard the world as a blank slate without connection.
 As in other parts of the world, the recent history of this continent shows us that geography, history, cosmology and mythology cannot be separated but by great unrestrained violence.
-Both these ancient worldviews hold that the rhythmic cyclic entirety of the universe is mapped in a constant present around us, and tell us that the world around us holds stories, memories, and reveals its own laws of interdependence, reciprocity and kinship.
+Both these ancient worldviews hold that the rhythmic cyclic entirety of the universe is mapped in a constant present around us, and tell us that the world around us holds stories, memories, and reveals its own laws of obligation, interdependence, reciprocity, custom, and protocol - elaborate systems of multispecies kinship which Deborah Bird-Rose describes as 'enduring bonds of intergenerational, mutual life-giving'.

 The Buddha's exposition of dependent-origination demonstrates that within the interconnectedness of our inner and outer worlds there is great room for choice, infinite possibility, and the opportunity to learn to act skilfully.
 It also shows us that ultimately nothing belongs to us personally.
-Practices to ancestors in this sense are a gateway to unravelling the idea that phenomenon possess some kind of unique intrinsic essence or self-nature which can be separated from the relational; a teaching aimed at a realisation of infinite possibility, emptiness and compassion.
+Practices to ancestors in this sense are a gateway to unravelling the idea that phenomenon possess some kind of unique intrinsic essence or self-nature which can be separated from the relational.
 Embodying this state unclouded by conceptual proliferation is to return in some sense to an ancestral world beyond the emergence of thought and even life.
 We can call this Buddha-nature, original-unborn-ness or inherit awakening.

 “Practice is a matter of slowly building up an awareness that life is given by all that is around us, that one lives interdependently...this is both the simplest and most difficult teaching to grasp..It is living with the awareness that life is a gift.
 There are too many people living [as though] on their own.
 There are few who [live with the awareness that they] are given life.
 When one realizes that life is a gift, one should express gratitude to all.
 In particular, gratitude toward the past and towards ancestors is important..”